forrest79/phpgsql/readme.md

 ## TODO

-- performance - test foreach vs. array_walk vs. array_map and use the best
 - better handle Fluent <-> QueryBuilder - can use own Fluent and own QueryBuilder?
 On Fluent just needed public constants?
 - create column data types service, that will use data type cache and that will handle rebuild cache on devel?
 Just once per request?
 Can call (optionable) pg_field_type if type is not in cache?
-- better docs (now see tests)